Amalgam Filling Replacement Cairns

 Cracks cause three problems

-1. Firstly, just like a crack in a windscreen, a crack in a tooth only gets bigger and deeper.
-The tooth becomes greatly weakened and likely to start causing sharp pains which will require a crown to restore the strength of the tooth and eliminate the pain, temperature and sweet sensitivity.
+- Firstly, just like a crack in a windscreen, a crack in a tooth only gets bigger and deeper.
+For this reason, the tooth is greatly weakened and likely to start causing sharp pain called Cracked Tooth Syndrome which will require a crown (cap) to restore the strength of the tooth and eliminate the pain, temperature and sweet sensitivity.

-2. Secondly, when the crack continues down to the nerve (pulp) of the tooth, the nerve will most likely die and you will require a root canal treatment to eliminate the abscess which will follow the nerve invasion of bacteria through the crack.
+- Secondly, when the crack continues down to the nerve (pulp) of the tooth, the nerve will most likely die, and you will require a root canal treatment to eliminate the abscess which will follow the nerve invasion of bacteria through the crack.
 This will likely cost as much or even more than the cost of the crown that the tooth already needs.

 FAQs